On the central geometry of nonnoetherian dimer algebras

 \begin{Remark} \rm{ Although $\hat{Z}$ and $R$ determine the same variety using depictions, their associated affine schemes

 will not be isomorphic if their rings of global sections, $\hat{Z}$ and $R$, are not isomorphic. }\end{Remark}

-\ \\ \textbf{Acknowledgments.} The author was supported by the Austrian Science Fund (FWF) grant P 30549-N26.
+\ \\ \textbf{Acknowledgments.} The author would like to thank an anonymous referee for their helpful comments which have improved the article.
+The author was supported by the Austrian Science Fund (FWF) grant P 30549-N26.
 Part of this article is based on work supported by the Heilbronn Institute for Mathematical Research.

 \cprime{$'$} \cprime{$'$}